Testato/TeraTerm/teraterm/trunk/release/LogMeTT_README.txt

 =========================
-LogMeTT is freeware application distributed without the source from NeoCom Solutions web site www.neocom.ca
+LogMeTT is freeware application distributed without the source from NeoCom Ltd. web site www.neocom.ca
-NeoCom Solutions is the solo Copyright owner of LogMeTT.
+NeoCom Ltd. is the solo Copyright owner of LogMeTT.